lamh85/simple-sinatra-team-randomizer/README.md

 # simple-sinatra-team-randomizer

-A simple team randomizer in sinatra
+Will be a simple team randomizer in sinatra.
+Work in progress.